thechee/advanture-2024/README.md

 3. Create a __.env__ file based on the example with proper settings for your development environment.

-4. Make sure the SQLite3 database connection URL is in the __.env__ file.
+4. Make sure the SQLite3 database connection uRL is in the __.env__ file.

 5. This starter organizes all tables inside the `flask_schema` schema, defined by the `SCHEMA` environment variable.
 Replace the value for